MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ni-ntddvdeo-ioctl_video_init_win32k_callbacks.md

 ---
 UID: NI:ntddvdeo.IOCTL_VIDEO_INIT_WIN32K_CALLBACKS
 title: IOCTL_VIDEO_INIT_WIN32K_CALLBACKS (ntddvdeo.h)
-description: This IOCTL is for internal use only.
+description: The IOCTL_VIDEO_INIT_WIN32K_CALLBACKS system call is for internal use only and should not be called from your code.
 old-location: display\ioctl_video_init_win32k_callbacks.htm
 tech.root: display
 ms.date: 05/10/2018